 Wondering how the CADScor®System works or how it can facilitate the diagnostic pathway?
 We are here to help you.
 Find the information you need amongst the frequently asked questions, or feel free to contact us.

-The CADScor®System is intended for use as a diagnostic aid in symptomatic patients suspected of stable CAD.
+The intended use of the CADScor®System is to record heart sounds, i.e. murmurs and vibration for calculation of a patient specific score, the CAD-score, indicating the risk of coronary stenosis, as an aid in cardiac analysis and diagnosis.
 We suggest using the CADScor®System as a first-line non-invasive diagnostic aid to rule-out CAD in patients suspected of stable CAD, to avoid further downstream testing and invasive diagnostic procedures.
 A patient with a low CAD-score (≤20) is highly unlikely to have CAD.
-A patient with an intermediate (20 – 29) or high (≥30) CAD-score has an increased likelihood of disease and should be followed more closely or referred for further evaluation.
+A patient with an elevated CAD-score (>20) has an increased likelihood of disease and should be followed more closely or referred for further evaluation.

 Patients with heart valves are not contraindicated.
 In Dan-NICAD, in a low number of patients with heart valve disease, higher CAD-scores were observed.
 Remarkably, this was only the case when the clinical risk factors were added, and not with the acoustic score only, indicating that patients with heart valve disease are diagnosed accurately.
 In case the artificial sound of the heart valves disturbs correct segmentation, the device would indicate this, but this has not been reported as a major issue.

-Defining CAD as obstructive above 50% diameter stenosis, the sensitivity to identify a patient with CAD is 88.7%.
-Specificity is 41.3%.
-Under these conditions the test has a NPV of 97.2% in a 10% CAD prevalence population.
+Defining significant CAD as ≥50% luminal diameter reduction, the sensitivity to identify a patient with significant CAD is 87.5%.
+Specificity is 37.5%*.
+Under these conditions the test has a NPV of 96.2% in a 10.7% CAD prevalence population.
 Data has been calculated from the CADScor® clinical database using the latest implemented CADScor®System algorithm version.

-Sensitivity is the ability of a test to correctly classify an individual as “diseased”.
-Specificity is the ability of a test to correctly classify an individual as disease-free.
-Positive Predictive Value (PPV) is the percentage of patients with a positive test who have the disease.
-Negative Predictive Value (NPV) is the percentage of patients with a negative test who do not have the disease.
-Positive and NPVs are directly related to the prevalence of the disease in the population.
+Sensitivity is the ability of a test to correctly classify an individual having a specific condition.
+Specificity is the ability of a test to correctly classify an individual not having a specific condition.
+Positive Predictive Value (PPV) is the percentage of patients with a positive test who have the condition.
+Negative Predictive Value (NPV) is the percentage of patients with a negative test who do not have the condition.
+Positive and NPVs are directly related to the prevalence of the condition in the population.
 Assuming all other factors remain constant, the PPV will increase with increasing prevalence; and NPV increases with decrease in prevalence.

-Yes, you can use the CADScor®System in this case.
-High calcification is neither excluded nor do we have specific data for it.
-We know that the higher the CACS, the higher the CAD-score.
+Yes, you can use the CADScor®System in suspected CAD patients with calcified arteries.
+We know that the higher the CACS (coronary artery calcium score), the higher the CAD-Score.

 A total occlusion does not generate heart sounds from turbulent flow.
 Most patients with total occlusion do not have an isolated total occlusion but a generalized CAD.
 Accordingly, heart sounds generated from the ischemic heart will contribute to the CAD-score.
-Patients with total occlusions in our database have been diagnosed as “diseased” with a CADScor >20 in the majority of cases (96%).
+In the majority of cases, patients with total occlusions will have a CAD-score >20 (elevated risk). (see eg. Winther S et al. Diagnosing coronary artery disease by sound analysis from coronary stenosis induced turbulent blood flow: diagnostic performance in patients with stable angina pectoris.
+Int J Cardiovasc Imaging (2016) 32:235–245.)

 We do not have specific data on plaque composition.
 A plaque, irrespective of its nature, results in a change of coronary flow and changes the acoustic information in such a way that it can be distinguished form a healthy artery.

-Currently (mid 2019), the CADScor®System is used in Denmark, Sweden, Germany and Austria.
+Currently (beginning of 2022) the CADScor®System is used in Denmark, Sweden, Finland, Germany, Austria, Switzerland, Luxemburg, UK and USA.

 The CADScor®System is a Class IIa device.
 The patch is a Class I device.